remigerme/memory-game/lib.typ

 /* PARSING */
 /***********/

+// Horrible stuff in this section - forgive me

 // Read the number of pairs of cards used
 #let get-nb-cards(doc) = {
   // Skipping until cards identifier